mcmonkeyprojects/Sentinel/README.md

             <url>https://repo.citizensnpcs.co</url>
         </repository>
 ```
-- And add Sentinel as a `provided` dependency (be sure to change the version to match the current version available):
+- And add Sentinel as a `provided` dependency (be sure to change the version to match the current version available) (note that the `exclusions` block can help to prevent maven issues):
 ```xml
         <dependency>
             <groupId>org.mcmonkey</groupId>